 Found primarily in New England and Canada's Maritimes region, candlepin features a smaller ball (about four-and-a-half inches) and thinner pins.
 Each player gets three tries to knock the pins down, and between throws, the pins are not cleared away.
 Like 10-pin, 300 points is the maximum score for candlepin – although the perfect candlepin game has yet to be played.

-You can find both candlepin and 10-pin options at lanes in and around greater Boston – and the places range from local town hangouts to see-and-be-seen clubs (that just happen to have bowling alleys).
+You can find both candlepin and 10-pin options at lanes in and around greater Boston – and the places range from local town hangouts to full experiences with way more than just bowling.

 Where to Go

 Located in Dorchester, Boston Bowl is a city institution, with an active local league.
 Recently renovated, it now has new scoring machines and flat-screen TVs at each lane.
 Blogger Lynn of Candlepin Adventures calls it "the definition of convenience in candlepin… They're open 24 hours, have candlepin and 10-pin, an arcade, food, drinks, and pool."
 Keep in mind that this place is popular with area families (especially for birthday parties).

 However, you can reserve lanes online in advance, so make a booking on the Boston Bowl website and then you won't have to wait on arrival.

 Central Park Lanes, a fixture in East Boston, is all about candlepin – and all about nostalgia.
 Pencil-and-paper scorecards, a jukebox with classic tunes, and no-frills prices keep the locals coming back.

 It's "great fun, cheap place for a good time with friends," recommends Yelp user Bethany R. Two floors of bowling also mean minimal lines.
 So, with the extra time and cash you'll save, you can then head to another nearby Eastie must-visit, Santarpio's, for unforgettable pizza.
 Dinner and bowling, all on the cheap?
 That's a great date night.